Hug Cravings: Touch and Mental Health Benefits

 Overall, hugs are good for you.
 It’s natural and normal to want hugs.

 This is when the hug becomes a burden.
-When this happens it’s important not to give in because then you’re only enabling their bad behavior.
+When this happens it’s important not to give in because you’re only enabling their bad behavior.

 The best thing to do is offer support without hugging.
 They can hopefully move on from this stage of life and learn how to keep healthy boundaries with their friends and acquaintances.